mkyleUD/Caviness-HPC-Intro/_episodes/01-cluster.md

 media platforms), as well as more traditional "compute" resources.
 An *HPC system* on the other hand, is a term used to describe a network of computers.
 The computers in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one computer.

+## Caviness Cluster compared to the other clusters at UD and other HPC systems.

+The workload management software on Caviness is slurm.
+This is a common workload management software for HPC systems but it is new to UD.
+The prior two community clusters used grid engine for their workload manager.
+For setting up your computing environment Caviness will continue to use VALET, just as Mills and Farber have used.
+VALET is a recursive acronym for VALET Automates Linux Environment Tasks – is an alternative that strives to be as simple as possible to configure and to use.
+VALET is unique to UD, if you have used another HPC system you might be familiar with Environment Modules Package, more commonly known as modules.
+VALET and modules essentially perform the same services, but each have different syntax in doing so.
+More details on VALET will be coming later on in the course.

 ## Logging in